mgeorgebrown89/Slack/README.md

 # PSlickPSlack
-A PowerShell Module for composing and sending Slack messages using Slack Blocks.
+A PowerShell Module for composing and sending Slack messages using the new Slack Blocks.